-4. Private Lands Strategy
+4. Expand and Advance Longleaf Restoration on Private Lands

 Continue to expand opportunities to advance longleaf restoration on private lands.
-Since the Conservation Plan was published in 2009, more acres of longleaf pine have been established on private land than public land (82% since 2013).
-Nearly half (46%) of the acreage planted on private lands were accomplished without costshare incentives.
+Since the Conservation Plan was published in 2009, more acres of longleaf pine have been established on private land than public land (83% from 2013-2017).
+Over half (56%) of the acreage planted on private lands in 2017 was accomplished without cost-share or incentives.
+These numbers highlight how critical private lands are for the success of the Initiative and demonstrate the scale of opportunities working with motivated landowners.
 At the same time, longleaf acres are continuing to be cleared for industrial, residential, and agricultural development.
-In order to convince landowners to plant longleaf forests on lands currently growing loblolly or slash pine, we need to work with them and increase incentive opportunities on these lands in order to encourage the desired activities.
+To convince non-industrial and industrial private landowners to plant longleaf forests on lands currently growing loblolly or slash pine, we need to work with them and increase incentive opportunities on these lands to encourage the desired activities.

-Actions Implementation Timeline 4.1 Continue to support education and outreach to private landowners by annually hosting 25 longleaf-specific landowner field days throughout the range.
-NRCS LIT Coordinators LLA NWTF 2016-2018 4.2 Provide technical, financial, and/or staffing assistance to annually support 15 or more comprehensive educational opportunities such as Longleaf Academies for landowners, forestry consultants, and agency personnel.
-LLA NRCS TNC LIT Coordinators Jones Ecological Research Center 2016-2018 4.3 Encourage stronger partnerships among LITs and NRCS to increase technical and financial assistance to private landowners.
-Establish at least seven MOUs between LITs and NRCS State Conservationists to facilitate collaboration.
+Actions Implementation Timeline 4.1 Continue to support education and outreach to private landowners by annually hosting 35 longleaf-specific landowner field days throughout the range.
+Provide technical, financial, and/or staffing assistance to annually support 15 or more comprehensive educational opportunities such as Longleaf Academies for landowners, forestry consultants, and agency personnel.
+NRCS LIT Coordinators LLA NWTF TNC Jones Center at Ichauway State Forestry and Wildlife Agencies 2019-2021 4.2 Encourage stronger partnerships among LITs and NRCS to increase technical and financial assistance to private landowners.
+Establish MOUs, Declarations of Partnership, and/or engage with State Technical Committees and Soil and Water Conservation Districts.
 Promote NRCS incentive programs to private landowners and work with NRCS to streamline delivery of these programs.
-LIT Coordinators NRCS State Conservationists LLA TNC NWTF 2016-2018 4.4 TIMOs and REITs manage large acreages of forests that are suitable for longleaf restoration.
-New opportunities to engage these landowners should be developed and prioritized.
-LPC/FCC member agencies LIT Coordinators 2016-2018
+LIT Coordinators NRCS State Conservationists LLA TNC NWTF NGOs State Forestry and Wildlife Agencies 2019-2021 4.3 Continue to identify and promote other incentive programs and funding opportunities for longleaf restoration, such as RCPP, state programs, and local cost-share.
+LPC/FCC member agencies LIT Coordinators LLA 2019-2021 4.4 TIMOs and REITs manage large acreages of forests that are suitable for longleaf restoration.
+Continue current efforts to engage these landowners, as well as other types of large private landowners.
+Seek and promote opportunities to incentivize large landowners that don't qualify for traditional incentive programs.
+Address issues of higher liability insurance requirements to conduct prescribe burns on TIMO lands.
+Encourage development of perpetual easement programs for working forests that value conservation actions above traditional easement valuations.
+LPC/FCC member agencies LIT Coordinators TIMO and REIT representatives SFI AFF LLA NRCS 2019-2021